 - Curved beak

 Note that, as with many breeds of chickens, Ameraucanas come in both a full-sized version, what might be thought of as a “regular-sized” chicken, and a bantam variety, which is a smaller version of the same thing.
 The breed description for both types is the same, except for the size distinction.

-The weight of a chicken is a part of its classification.
-A bantam chicken must weigh in at between 1.625 and 1.875 pounds for males and 1.5 and 1.625 pounds for females.
-A full-sized chicken must weigh between 5.5 and 6.5 pounds for males and 4.5 and 5.5 pounds for females.
+The weight of a chicken is an important aspect of its classification.
+A bantam chicken must weigh between 1.625 and 1.875 lbs for males and 1.5 and 1.625 lbs for females.
+A full-sized chicken must weigh between 5.5 and 6.5 lbs for males and 4.5 and 5.5 lbs for females.

 The specific weight depends on the age and classification of the chicken.
 Any Ameraucana chicken that is more than 20% outside of its allowable weight limits will be disqualified.

 The typical Ameraucana chicken is calm and docile.
 While they can get excited if there is a reason to do so, they are not anxious or excitable by nature.
 This makes them the ideal chicken for a first flock, especially for a child or someone who has concerns about being able to take care of their chickens.